 The majority of the people that visit our website and contact us are under the impression that we are a large company, mostly due to our internet presence and the website itself.
 In fact we are simply a husband and wife team that have made kitchens our life's focus.
 We have worked side by side in this industry for nearly 12 years now.
 My name is Scott and I have worked in cabinetry and finish carpentry my entire life.
 I come from a long line of carpenters and skilled craftsmen dating to the 1800's and reaching all the way back to Germany.
 I have been very blessed to have learned this trade from a few highly skilled professionals that were willing to teach me the necessary skills of finish carpentry.
 At 26 years old I was a lead finish carpenter in the River Oaks and Memorial, Houston area working on Stillwater homes, which are upwards of 30 million dollar homes.
 One of these homes led to my work getting into the magazines of Better Homes and Gardens and Elegant Homes.

 Before 2002 I operated by word of mouth and a cell phone and somehow managed to stay busy.
 Tammy noticed the potential lost by my inability to promptly answer phone calls when I was too busy and built Wooden Concepts into what it is today.
 Over the years, finding a qualified helper was always difficult for me.
-It is not easy to work for a perfectionist who demands only the highest quality of craftsmanship in every situation, especially in a profession that as a whole is heading in opposite direction.
+It is not easy to work for a perfectionist who demands only the highest quality of craftsmanship in every situation, especially in a profession that as a whole is heading in the opposite direction.
 After I continued to let go of helper after helper for cutting corners, Tammy started helping me with cabinet installs.
 As the co-owner of a company that puts the customer first, it was easy for her to understand the difference between doing something right and doing something fast.
 Answering the phones and helping with kitchen designs were her only comfort zone and she frequently had to answer questions with "I'll have to ask Scott about that".
 Once she learned the ins and outs of cabinet installations and finish carpentry she started having conversations with skilled professionals and actually proved that she was far more than just someone answering the phones.
 As an avid cook she has proven invaluable to our clients in their kitchen designs.
 She not only understands the complexity of cabinets and trim applications but she knows first hand how to make them work to your advantage in a busy kitchen.

 We have a 14 year old daughter that is eagerly learning the trade and loves to help us on some of our cabinet installs.
 Like me when I was younger, she is only learning the actual skills of the trade instead of learning how today's carpenters fake it by using short cuts which inevitably lessen the quality of the work.
-We have a 7 year old son that is also interested in learning the family trade.
+We have an 8 year old son that is also interested in learning the family trade.
 It appears that our lineage of craftsman will not be lost in the next generation.

 We started Wooden Concepts in 2002 in Houston.
 Prior to that time we had been the number one cabinet installation subcontractor for one of the big box stores.
 With that company's install reputation in sharp decline, we started Wooden Concepts as an alternative for homeowners.
 In early 2002, we were approached by another big box store.
 They promised a '3 strikes and you're out' policy that was intended to assure their clients quality craftsmanship.
 Their plan worked - but it worked too well.
 'Fly-by-night' contractors were being let go left and right all over Houston.
 Our company grew at an astounding rate, eventually installing for 22 stores in the Houston area.
 We reached the point of not being able to grow any more without losing our high quality standards.
 At that point, the stores began rehiring previously let go contractors.
 It didn't take long for these few bad apples to revive their bad reputation and we soon found ourselves spending the majority of our time fixing their mistakes.